peesock/overlay.sh/README.md

 # How it works

-Overlayfs and its FUSE implementation fuse-overlayfs essentially combine a read-only directory (lowerdir) with a read-write directory (upperdir) so that the lowerdir can be written to.
+Overlayfs is a linux filesystem that can combine a read-only directory (lowerdir) with a read-write directory (upperdir) in one directory, so that you can appear to be writing to the read-only layer, while actually only writing to the upper.

-There are plenty of good explanations of how overlayfs works online, so this is what the script does:

-0. create a directory with overlay, mount, upper, work, and data directories inside.
-1. if mounting options are given, mount files/directories into the mount dir.
-2. mount fuse-overlayfs with mount as lowerdir.
+This is easy to setup on its own, but gets much more tedious if you want more control, such as placing a lowerdir in a different path in the overlay or using multiple separated lowerdirs.

+overlay.sh automatically sets up an environment to create an arbitrary number of overlayfs mounts under a virtual temporary file tree, so that you have complete freedom to place as many lowerdirs wherever you want.

+If you want to mount a directory `/etc` (`$pathin`) to a location inside the overlay mount as `/fake/etc` (`$pathout`), here's what happens:

+- Create permanent directories `tree`, `storage`, and `storage/data` for later use.
+- Mount a tmpfs on `tree`.
+- Create `tree/overlay` and `tree/{upper,lower}/$pathout`.
+    Tree now contains `overlay`, `upper/fake/etc`, and `lower/fake/etc`.
+- Mount an overlayfs with a `tree/upper` lowerdir, and a `storage/0` upperdir on `tree/overlay`.
+    Tree now additionally contains `overlay/fake/etc`.
+- Check the `storage/index` file to see if `$pathin` was mounted before.
+- If not, calculate the next integer-named directory under which to place this path's upperdir data.
+In this case, 1.
+- Mount overlayfs using `$pathin` as lowerdir, `storage/[number]` as an upperdir, and `tree/overlay/$pathout` as the mountpoint.
+    `tree/overlay/fake/etc` now contains all of your files from `/etc`.
+- Bind-mount `$pathin` to `tree/lower/$pathout`.
+- Bind-mount `storage/[number]` to `tree/upper/$pathout`.
+    `tree/upper` now contains an easy view of your writable directories, and `tree/lower` shows the read-only ones, for convenience.
+    These bind mounts do not appear in the first overlay we created, because submounts are invisible to overlayfs.
-3. run command.
+- Drop into your $SHELL or run a specified command.
+- Unmount all mounts.
+In most cases you only need to exit, and the destruction of the mount namespace will unmount all included filesystems, but not all.
-4. umount overlay. if processes are busy, wait. if odd bind mount behavior keeps it open, lazily umount.
+- If processes are busy, wait. if odd bind mount behavior keeps it open, lazily umount.
-5. umount everything from step 1.

 # Usage